-I am a PhD student at The University of Auckland.
+I am a PhD candidate at The University of Auckland.
 I am part of the Animal Minds lab and work with three different species: dogs, kea, and New Caledonian crows.

 I am interested in how evolutionary pressures have shaped the minds of different species.
 My PhD thesis focuses on the signature-testing approach, which aims to identify which cognitive processes animals use to understand their environment.
 I focus on the errors, biases, and patterns of behaviour exhibited by animals, rather than relying on binary success-testing tasks.